 Install an RDP client.
 If you don't have a preference, install the Chrome RDP for Google Compute Engine Engine extension.

 Get your Windows VM's external IP address.
-Go to the VM instances page in GCP Console or run
+Go to the VM instances page in Cloud Console or run

 gcloud compute instances listto see a list of your instances with their external IP values.